Unveiling the Truth: How Many Calories Are in Your Favorite Drinks? – Lose Weight Tips

 Why even a small amount of alcohol is unhealthy

 When talking about drugs, most people first think of illegal substances such as heroin, cocaine or crystal meth.
 They ignore that alcohol is the most commonly used everyday drug.
-According to the United Nations World Drug Report, around 600,000 people die every year through the consumption of illegal drugs.
+According to the United Nations World Drug Report, around 600,000 people die each year because of taking illegal drugs.

 But legal drugs, especially alcohol, claim many times more victims.
-Alcohol kills more than three million people every year.
+Alcohol kills more than 3,000,000 (three million) people every year.
 This means that alcohol causes more deaths than all illegal drugs summarized.
 Every 12 seconds, someone dies as a result of drinking alcohol.

 Alcohol has become an everyday drug that no one pays attention to anymore, because it is available at any time and in any place.
 For a long time, the image was cultivated that alcohol was not only not harmful, but even good for your general health and helped you to live longer.